 Rowan – (Scientific Name – Sorbus) Similar to hawthorn, rowan has a very good heat output that burns slowly.
-Rowan is also know as Mountain Ash.
-On a non wood burning fact, Rowan is thought to be a magical tree and apparently gives protection against malevolent beings – in case you ever wondered!
+Rowan is also known as Mountain Ash.
+On a non-wood-burning fact, Rowan is thought to be a magical tree and apparently gives protection against malevolent beings – in case you ever wondered!

 Thorn – (Scientific Name – Acacia Nilotica) Thorn produces very little smoke, which makes it an ideal wood where excessive smoke could be an issue.
 It also is considered a very good wood as it has a slow burn and produces a good level of heat.

 Yew – (Scientific Name – Taxus Baccata) Slow burn and produces a great, intense heat.
 Burning yew also produces a pleasant scent, which makes it stand out a little more over other woods.
 Yew is poisonous so be careful, and certainly, resist the urge to try and eat it – not that we would ever expect you would do such a thing!